xodio/xod-docs/docs/tutorial/104-button/README.md

 Here is a `button` node from `xod/common-hardware`.

 Take a look at button outputs.
 It has a `PRS` pin, which is true whenever it is pressed.
-On each `UPD` input pulse either of output pulses is emitted:

-- `DONE` if the reading is done, wherever the button is pressed or not
+And `DONE` pin, which pulses when reading is done, wherever the button is pressed or not.
-- `ERR` if the reading of hardware port is impossible, for example, the incorrect port number defined in the `PORT` pin

 This is a standard idiom for side-effect nodes representing hardware or, for example, the Internet.